 Is Paribus Safe?

-Nowadays you have to be concerned about safety and security of your identity online, and Paribus requires access to your email account in order to function.
+Nowadays you have to be concerned about the safety and security of your identity online, and Paribus requires access to your email account in order to function.

 Having said that, the company uses the same security encryption as online banking and has all the other security features such as dedicated firewalls in place.